 All statistical analyses were performed using the IBM SPSS Statistics, version 27 (International Business Machines Corporation, Inc., Armonk, NY, USA).
-Analysis of variance (ANOVA) or chisquared test and Fisher's exact test were used to assess differences between patients who developed and didn't develop VTE, and between patients who developed and didn't develop MB.
-Data are expressed as means $\pm$ SD for continuous variables and as absolute, percentage values for discrete variables.
-A p-value <0.05 was considered statistically significant.
+Analysis of variance or chi-squared test and Fisher's exact test were used to assess differences between patients who developed and did not develop VTE, and between patients who developed and did not develop MB.
+Data are expressed as means± standard deviation for continuous variables and as absolute, percentage values for discrete variables.
+A p<0.05 was considered statistically significant.